Skip to:

 Scholarships

-Students will be encouraged to apply for full admission with MSU upon completion of 48 hours at MGCCC and the first semester the student is taking less than a full time load with MGCCC, while taking more than one MSU course.
+Students are encouraged to apply for full admission to MSU upon completion of 48 hours at their local community college or four-year institution.
 This will allow students to be considered for community college transfer scholarships and will ensure their financial aid resides with MSU at that time as well.

 Non-Resident Fee Waiver for South Alabama Counties

 Mississippi State University-Engineering on the Coast received approval in 2016 from the Institutions of Higher Learning to waive nonresident charges for Alabama residents in these four Alabama counties; Baldwin, Escambia, Mobile, and Washington.
-Please contact the Office of Student Affairs for more details at 662.325.3045.
+Please contact the Admissions Office for more details at 662.325.2224.

 Will I need to go to the Starkville campus?